Festival of the Arts at EPCOT: The Best Food and Activities for Kids

 Each festival at Epcot has fun activities for kids.
 However, the Art Festival at Epcot has the most hands-on activities that are great for kids.

-- Paint by Numbers Disney Mural – as you enter the park, make your way to Future World West (near The Land and Imagination pavilions) and get your brush and small supply of paint to add to the paint by numbers Disney mural.
+• Paint by Numbers Disney Mural – as you enter the park, make your way to World Nature (near The Land and Imagination pavilions) and get your brush and small supply of paint to add to the paint by numbers Disney mural.

-- Chalk Art along walkway from Future World to Showcase Plaza – Don’t forget to take a few moments to appreciate the incredible chalk art.
+• Chalk Art along walkway from World Celebration to Showcase Plaza – Don’t forget to take a few moments to appreciate the incredible chalk art.
 Most of the chalk art features Disney characters and scenes and make for great photo opportunities.

 Important note: The chalk art is crafted by different chalk artists throughout the festival so what you see on your visit will vary from someone else who visits a few days later.